icaew-digital-archive/icaew-digital-archive-handbook/docs/user-guides/why-dp-web-archives.md

 ## Web Archiving

-Web archiving is the process of capturing, preserving, and ensuring continued access to websites and online content over time.
+> **Purpose:** Web archiving is the process of capturing, preserving, and ensuring continued access to websites and online content over time.
 As the web evolves rapidly, web archiving has become an essential practice for several reasons:

 - **Preserving Cultural Heritage**: Websites reflect and document cultural, societal, and political movements.
 By archiving online content, we safeguard this valuable aspect of our cultural history.